The Outsider (2005 film): Reception

 Based on 17 reviews, Rotten Tomatoes has scored The Outsider at 65%.
-Metacritic has rated it "generally favorable", with a metascore of 64.
-One reviewer praised The Outsider as "shrewdly made" and another called it "among the great" documentaries about filmmaking.
+Metacritic has rated it "generally favorable", with a score of 64.

+Mick LaSalle of San Francisco Chronicle praised it as "shrewdly made" and The Village Voice called it "among the great" documentaries about filmmaking.
 The New York Times reviewer, intrigued by Toback as "a true independent" and "one of the more unusual cinematic talents working today", found in The Outsider "only frustrating glimpses of [Toback's] directing style...."
 Jarecki does capture in his footage Toback's reliance on and praise for Steadicam, which, according to Toback, revolutionized filmmaking more than any other technical device introduced in the last half century.
 In The Outsider, Toback tells Jarecki's camera, "The uniting of style and substance in making a movie is possible for me only because of the Steadicam.
 It enables me to shoot aesthetically in the way I want to shoot and shoot actors in a way that makes them feel as if they are not being shot."